BernhardWerner/cindy_tools/tools/packages/animation/README.md

 ---
 ### `screenMouse()`
 The coordinates of the mouse cursor normalized to the canvas such that they both lie in the interval $[0,1]$.
+This is particularly handy for development and debugging of animations: Instead of using the progress variable of an animation track, use `screenMouse().x` and you will be able to scrub through the animation by moving your mouse across the canvas.

 ---
 ### `setupAnimationTrack(s, e)`